jhenriquelc/jhenriquelc/README.md

 ## Hiiiii 👋🏽

-I'm a Computer Engineering student at [UTFPR](https://utfpr.edu.br), currently trying not to lose my head in this very busy semester.
+I'm a Computer Engineering student at [UTFPR](https://utfpr.edu.br), currently trying not to lose my head due to a very busy semester.

 ## I love developing in: